Find out what you must show on forms P11D and P11D(b) to declare your company's expenses, benefits and Class 1A National Insurance contributions.

 PAYE settlement agreements and exempt payments

-You do not need to show expenses, payments or benefits in kind covered by a PAYE settlement agreement on a P11D, the exemption for paid or reimbursed expenses.
+You do not need to show expenses, payment or benefits in kind covered by a PAYE settlement agreement or covered by the exemption for paid or reimbursed expenses on a P11D.

-Read chapters 2 and 4 of the 480 expenses and benefits guide for further information.
+Read chapters 2 and paragraph 4.4 of chapter 4 of the 480 expenses and benefits guide for further information.

 When you need to complete a form P11D(b)

 Use the form P11D(b) to declare the amounts of Class 1A National Insurance contributions you’re due to pay for the year.